 Remember too that they will need weekly grooming to keep all that fur under control.

 If you feel you have the time and space to give this dog the life it deserves, then you will be in for a treat with the company of a Bouvier.

-Svartberg, K., “Breed Typical Behaviour in Dogs – Historical Remnants or Recent Constructs?”
-Applied Animal Behaviour Science, 2006
+Svartberg, K., “Breed Typical Behavior in Dogs – Historical Remnants or Recent Constructs?”
+Applied Animal Behavior Science, 2006

 Peeters, M.E., et. al, “Dysphagia-associated Muscular Dystrophy: A Familial Trait in the Bouvier Des Flandres” The Veterinary Record, 1994